-Result of when there is no domain shift can be found in \Cref{fig:synthetic_mean_p_noshift}.
-We see that the p-values of both S-LinearRegression and T-LinearRegression are uniformly distributed.
+The result when there is no domain shift can be found in \Cref{fig:synthetic_mean_p_noshift}.
+We see that the p-values of both S-Linear (Regression) and T-Linear (Regression) are uniformly distributed.
 Given the true CATE function is indeed linear, this result validates our proposed method.

-We next test when there is domain shift, i.e., we keep all the settings the same as above for training set, but we change the marginal distribution of $Z_1$, $Z_2$ in the test set to be $\mathcal{N}(3,2)$. \Cref{fig:synthetic_mean_p_shift} shows the results.
-Linear regressions still demonstrate good generalizability performances!
-However, generalizability of algorithms like S-engression and S-BART worsens, likely due to problems such as overfitting.
+We next test when there is domain shift, i.e.~we keep all the settings the same as above for training set, but we change the marginal distribution of $Z_1$, $Z_2$ in the test set to be $\mathcal{N}(3,2)$. \Cref{fig:synthetic_mean_p_shift} shows the results.
+Linear regressions still demonstrate good generalizability performance!
+However for algorithms like S-engression and S-BART the results worsen, likely due to problems such as overfitting.